icerpc/icerpc-docs/pages/icerpc-core/icerpc-protocol/connection-establishment.md

 The icerpc connection establishment is the same for a client creating a connection and for a server accepting a connection, except for the very first step:

-1. (client only) Establish a multiplexed connection to the server.
+1. (client only) Create a multiplexed connection to the server.

     (server only) Accept a multiplexed connection from a client.

+2. Connect the multiplexed connection.
+This connect operation is transport-dependent and can be no-op.

-2. Open a unidirectional stream to the peer: the outbound control stream.
+2. Open a unidirectional stream to the peer in the connected multiplexed connection: the outbound control stream.

 3. Accept a unidirectional stream from the peer: the inbound control stream.